 Because of this, when learning about their own womb, women need more than just strictly medical models to bring all this wisdom together.
 We need a model with one foot in both worlds.
 I feel my sculptures do this.

 PS.
+Keep in mind that anytime we combine oral tradition folk wisdom (that didn’t have ultrasounds to ‘prove it’), with modern scientific research, we have to be willing to make room for more than one paradigm to understand the value of what is before us.
 Let’s not put Western Medical Model and Folk Healing Traditions in competition with each other.
 Please stop.
-They each have a different angle of wisdom that creates circumstances for healing.
-The future of medicine is integration.
+They each have a different angle of wisdom that creates circumstances for wellbeing.
+The future of health is integration.
 That means mutual curiosity and respect are required when people in these paradigms look at each other.

 – What makes a uterus model ‘accurate’ ?